SOCI 325: Sociology of Science

 Online

-• At tables or outside of the classroom.
-Join a Teams room for your table
+• Meet with your group members at tables or outside of the classroom.
+Find the Teams channel for your group.

 Small-group discussions: